bin3xish477/pythonforcybersecurity/README.md

 ```

 # About the Author
-Alexis Rodriguez is a cybersecurity professional with an adoration for the art of programming.
+Alexis Rodriguez is a cybersecurity professional with an fondness for the art of programming.
 He studied computer science at Hunter College where he learned how to program in C++ and Python, and graduated Fullstack Cyber Bootcamp where he gained his cybersecurity foundation.
 His favorite quote is: "It is the knowledge of knowing that I am going to die that creates the focus that I bring to being alive." - *Neil Degrasse Tyson*.